Sunday, November 2, 2025

 3. Strengthening organizational health literacy: The housing industry, care facilities and municipal stakeholders should also include the skills of their target group in digital innovations.

-Digital health literacy is a key success factor for the design of smart living arrangements for older people.
-Only if older people can understand and use digital health information will they benefit from the potential of these living, care and support concepts.
-The study shows one thing very clearly: Digital technologies can build bridges – or erect new barriers.
+Digital health literacy is a key success factor in designing smart living arrangements for older people.
+Only when older people can understand and use digital health information will they be able to benefit from the potential offered by these living, care, and support concepts.
+Because the study clearly shows one thing: Digital technologies can build bridges—or create new barriers.
 We are setting the course for this today.

 Sources: